khalid-hussain/theprophetsprayer/MARKDOWN/05-Recitation.md

 He \pbuh used to recite the Quran in slow, measured rhythmic tones as Allāh had instructed him, not racing or hurrying; rather, his \pbuh was a recitation clearly-distinguishing each letter,[^c1] so much so that he would recite a _sūrah_ in such slow rhythmic tones that it would be longer than would seem possible.[^c2]

-He \pbuh also used to say: “It will be said to the reciter of the Quran (on the Day of Judgment), ‘Recite and ascend; recite slowly and rhythmically as you used to do in the previous world; your place will be at the last _āyah_ you recite.’”[^c3]
+He \pbuh also used to say, “It will be said to the reciter of the Quran (on the Day of Judgment), ‘Recite and ascend; recite slowly and rhythmically as you used to do in the previous world; your place will be at the last _āyah_ you recite.’”[^c3]

 He \pbuh used to prolong his recitation (at a letter which can be prolonged), such as at _Bism Allāh_, at _al-Raḥmān_, at _al-Raḥīm_,[^c4] and at _naḍīd_ (Quran, 50:10)[^c5] and their like.